 11.00am – The surgery that I’d prepped for begins.
 I had fun answering the questions asked and felt a lot more engaged as I knew what was happening during the procedure.
 Got to close it up and it was my prettiest closure yet — I feel great!

 1.15pm – Quickly write my surgical report and run upstairs for lunch with my colleague.
 We chat a lot about what we like to do and where we’d come from.
-It was my favourite lunch thus far.
+It was my favorite lunch thus far.

 2.00pm – Start wandering about looking for ways to be useful.
 Unfortunately, there wasn’t much else left for the day.